 At this point I would consider having Taiwan News's babies.
 Three-way pun!
 TRIPLE BONUS SCORE

 Ch.
 5: The Immortality GambitLater, as we burned the body, I reflected on mortality and morality and stuff.
 A man's life is the merest flicker of existence in the infinite dark.
 The Red Fang lived his alone, as do we all in our way, filling our world with merchandise when the only true goods are health, love and precious time.
 Unless we have access to whiskey and girls on vacation at Ibiza.
 But even then--My iPhone buzzed.
 Service restored!
 My notes were back in hand.
 I signaled the men, and we leapt into the limo.
 Porkchops (now called Dog) donned his chauffeur's cap and became America's idea of an Englishman. " 'Ere, squire?
 Where are you chuffed to be dondersnizzing at?"
 We looked thoughtfully at each other.
 Something felt...unfinished.
 Possibly my extant homelessness, but...nah.
 Finally, I broke the silence by immolating Jobs's spirit as it escaped the bonfire in a swarm of bats.

 If one bites you, you become an Apple snob.

 "To the horizon!
 There, let us forge dirty jokes anew.
 It is not technology that makes laughter possible, but deep-dwelling need for approval.
-Friends -- so long as we have [that withheld from] each other, we have all we need."Dog nodded, punched the gas like a child that had spoken out of turn, and we lit out for the uncertain future, chasing immortality with our phones in the road behind us.
+Friends -- so long as we have each other, we have all we need."Dog nodded, punched the gas like a child that had spoken out of turn, and we lit out for the uncertain future, chasing immortality with our phones in the road behind us.

 Brendan McGinley's book should be pulped.